 With the support of the European Commission through the Erasmus+ Programme the University of Crete has over 300 Erasmus exchange places for students from partner universities across Europe.

 Before applying to the University of Crete as an Erasmus student, you need to be nominated by your home university.

 Please check with your study advisor or Erasmus/International Office at your home university to see if there is an agreement with the University of Crete in your subject area.

-The Inter-Institutional agreement will specify the number of students who can participate, their level (undergraduate &/or postgraduate), and the period /duration of the exchange visit.
+Each Inter-Institutional agreement specifies the number of students who can participate, their level (undergraduate &/or postgraduate), and the period /duration of the exchange visit.

 Apart from the Erasmus+ programme there are some other opportunities at the University of Crete through specific educational and exchange agreements for studies, placements in labs or clinical clerkships.
 Check with your study advisor or International Office at your home university or contact us for information on exchange programs in your field of study.

 Attention: the School of Medicine will not accept incoming student mobilities for the rest of the spring semester 2020 (untill Sept 30) due to the current situation regarding Coronavirus.

 UPDATE: The School of Medicine will accept students for the winter semester of 2020.
 A negative viral test is required for all incoming students before they start their traineeship at the University Hospital, as well as a 7-day quarantine AFTER arrival in Heraklion.